ngodn/claudecodeui/README.md

 - **Integrated Shell Terminal** - Direct access to Claude Code or Cursor CLI through built-in shell functionality
 - **File Explorer** - Interactive file tree with syntax highlighting and live editing
 - **Git Explorer** - View, stage and commit your changes.
 You can also switch branches
-- **Session Management** - Resume conversations, manage multiple sessions, and track history
+- **Canvas Management** - Resume conversations, manage multiple canvases, and track history
 - **Model Compatibility** - Works with Claude Sonnet 4, Opus 4.1, and GPT-5